 We have heard the story of the taxi driver who never waited in the long cab lines to gain a new customer.
 This driver learned what exceptional service meant to those needing a ride.
-When he picked up a customer he greeted them with warmth, provided current reading materials, asked what music, if any, they were interested in, offered them a drink of water or soda, set the temperature at their comfort level, and on request suggested what would be of interest to the new guest while in the area.
+When he picked up a customer, he greeted them with warmth, provided current reading materials, asked what music, if any, they were interested in, offered them a drink of water or soda, set the temperature at their comfort level, and on request suggested what would be of interest to the new guest while in the area.
 He put himself in their position, asking himself, “How would I want to be treated?”

-In for profit service industries it is easy to see what motivates individuals to act: profit, recognition, and reward.
+In for-profit service industries, it is easy to see what motivates individuals to act: profit, recognition, and reward.
 Extraordinary service brings satisfaction and security to employment.
 Profit often inspires a higher level of service from the service provider.

 In our society, many other service opportunities often go without willing participants.
-This is service in the “non profit” world or in the selfless service of others.
-The service could be working in a food bank, offering advice, painting a neighbor’s home, serving on a nonprofit board, reading a book to someone, offering a talent for free, providing assistance to someone in need, just sharing a smile with someone feeling down, etc.
+This is service in the “nonprofit” world or in the selfless service of others.
+The service could be working in a food bank, offering advice, painting a neighbor’s home, serving on a nonprofit board, reading a book to someone, offering a talent for free, providing assistance to someone in need, or just sharing a smile with someone feeling down, etc.

 So why do we sometimes have needs unmet with so many capable to lend a hand?
 My thought is that those who are not participating at all or on a limited basis either never learned or have forgotten the feelings they gained while serving.
 They may not see or understand the value of selfless service.
-Certainly a recipient has a keen awareness of service as a beneficiary and has personal gratification as they are being served (loved).
-These times of service may come to an individual at a time their life is being changed; without this service their life would have diverged on a different path.
+Certainly, a recipient has a keen awareness of service as a beneficiary and has personal gratification as they are being served (loved).
+These times of service may come to an individual at a time their life is being changed; without this service, their life would have diverged on a different path.

 I remember a story of an individual who was planning suicide and had gone to school to gather their belongings.
 This individual did not want to leave this world a burden to anyone.
-They went to school and cleaned out their locker so no one would have to do it after they were gone.
+They went to school and cleaned their locker so no one would have to do it after they were gone.
 While walking home to accomplish their goal and having a lot to carry, this person dropped part of the heavy load.
-An individual witnessed the burden of this person and rather than walking on, stopped to help.
+An individual witnessed the burden of this person and, rather than walking on, stopped to help.
 They picked up the articles dropped and began to walk with this person to their destination.
-While in route, their conversation gave the person who had contemplated suicide new hope as the stranger gave them trust and self-worth in the depth of their despair.
+While en route, their conversation gave the person who had contemplated suicide new hope as the stranger gave them trust and self-worth in the depth of their despair.
 This simple act of kindness altered the life path of one in need.
 The recipient of this kindness later offered much to the world as they knew the value of offering oneself to another in time of need.

 Ask yourself if you have given to someone in need and hoped the gift would make a difference.
 Know that whether it was time, money, advice, or just being there, your efforts redirected lives.
-Do we think at the time we give a gift we may someday be on the receiving end of this gift?
-Indeed, we are better recipients of gifts having participated in providing these gifts through service.
+Do we think at the time we give a gift, we may someday be on the receiving end of this gift?
+Indeed, we are better recipients of gifts, having participated in providing these gifts through service.
 By giving, we experience one of life’s richest blessings and are able to understand one of life’s secrets.
 Intense feelings of love and admiration come while serving our fellow beings.
 It is addictive.
-As we give we receive.
+As we give, we receive.
 Being the giver or the recipient of this love hits the core of our existence.
-We find ourselves by losing ourselves in the service of others.
+We find ourselves losing ourselves in the service of others.
 Our service does not have to be complete dedication as in the life of Mother Teresa.
 Service can be as simple as visiting a friend in need, smiling at a stranger, or acknowledging good deeds.